NSO-developer/nso-examples/device-management/README.md

 CLI interface where Java code is used to enable NSO to manage it.
 Used by the NSO Development Guide chapter CLI NED development.

-### generic-cli-ned
+### generic-restconf-ned
-An example of a generic NED implementation for a device that provides a Juniper-style CLI interface where Java code is used to enable NSO to manage it.
+An example of a generic NED implementation for a device that provides a RESTCONF interface where Java code is used to enable NSO to manage it.

 ### generic-xmlrpc-ned
 An example of a generic NED implementation for a device that provides a